 The Partnering District, Municipal and Superior Courts of Eastern Washington understand the importance of translating forms, documents, and electronic materials into non-English languages, so that LEP individuals have greater access to the courts' services.
-Judicial and court staff shall not use web-based applications or software to process or provide translations for LEP individuals.
+Judicial and court staff shall not use machine translation or web-based applications or software to process or provide translations for LEP individuals.